Book a boiler service or repair

 Read our advice article about gas leaks to learn about what to do if you do suspect that you have a gas leak or carbon monoxide leak in your home.

-You can expect to pay anywhere between £60 and £170 for an annual gas boiler service depending on the size of boiler and style of unit, although typically prices range between £65 and £110.
+You can expect to pay anywhere between £60 and £170 for an annual gas boiler service depending on the size of boiler and style of unit, although typically prices range between £65 and £140 (Prices correct at time of publication 15-06-2022).
 A number of factors can impact on how much you pay.
 For example, a one-off boiler service - as opposed to an annual service - may cost you more as it may involve more work.